endoflife-date/endoflife.date/products/xcp-ng.md

 ---

-> [XCP-ng](https://xcp-ng.org) is a free and open-source hypervisor based on [Xen](https://xenproject.org/).
-It is a fork of [XenServer](https://xenserver.org/), which was acquired by Citrix in 2013.
-It is a drop-in replacement for XenServer, and can be used to manage and run virtual machines on any hardware that supports the Xen hypervisor.
-XCP-ng is developed by a community of contributors and is available for free download.
+> [XCP-ng](https://xcp-ng.org) is a free and open-source hypervisor based on
+> [Xen](https://xenproject.org/).
+It is a fork of [XenServer](https://xenserver.org/), which was
+> acquired by Citrix in 2013.
+It is a drop-in replacement for XenServer, and can be used to manage
+> and run virtual machines on any hardware that supports the Xen hypervisor.
+XCP-ng is developed by
+> a community of contributors and is available for free.

 There are two kinds of XCP-ng releases: standard releases and Long Term Support (LTS) releases.
 Standard releases are supported until the next release, plus a few months to give you some time to transition.
 LTS releases are supported for 5 years.